SeismicData/ASDF_definition/technical_details.rst

 Internal Data Layout
 --------------------

-SDF supports two fundamentally different layouts: one for data in the classical SEED structure sorted by network, station, location, and channel, and a second one for active source seismic data common in the industry.
+ASDF supports two fundamentally different layouts: one for data in the classical SEED structure sorted by network, station, location, and channel, and a second one for active source seismic data common in the industry.
 The demands of both types of data are too distinct to allow for storage under one common structure.